thobelacs/Contribute-to-OMP-Public-Repos/README.md

 ```
 This repository is managed by EasyCLA.
 Project participants must sign the free [OMP CLA](https://github.com/OpenManufacturingPlatform/Contribute-to-OMP-Public-Repos) before making a contribution.
 You only need to do this one time, and it can be signed by [individual contributors](https://github.com/OpenManufacturingPlatform/Contribute-to-OMP-Public-Repos#sign-as-an-individual) or their [employers](https://github.com/OpenManufacturingPlatform/Contribute-to-OMP-Public-Repos#have-your-company-sign-for-you).

-To initiate the signature process please open a PR against this repo.
+To initiate the signature process please open a PR against this repo [Contribute-to-OMP-Public-Repos](https://github.com/OpenManufacturingPlatform/Contribute-to-OMP-Public-Repos).
 The EasyCLA bot will block the merge if we still need a CLA from you.

 You can find [detailed instructions here](https://github.com/OpenManufacturingPlatform/Contribute-to-OMP-Public-Repos).
 If you have issues, please email [info@open-manufacturing.org](mailto:info@open-manufacturing.org).